WordPress vs Google Sites: Which is Better for You?

 i) WordPress

-WordPress is known for its extensive integration capabilities, and it has over 60,000 free plugins.
+WordPress is renowned for its extensive integration capabilities, boasting over 60,000 free plugins.
 Regardless of your project’s type, size, or complexity, you can easily find and incorporate various plugins, both free and paid.

 While the CMS includes some essential plugins by default, many others can be found online.
 These range from plugins for SEO, spam protection, eCommerce, security, marketing, galleries, and analytics.